Shueisha, a large

-A huge network of pirate sites is on Shueisha’s radar, websites which are being indexed by a Japanese search engine called Mangabank.
+A huge network of pirate sites is on Shueisha’s radar,

 The site (Mangabank) has over 80M visitors on a monthly basis, making it an important asset in hunting down pirates.

 Shueisha files an application in US court – California

 “It appears that Shueisha’s targets are a number of ‘pirate

 websites’ (ssl.axax.cloud, ssl.advx.cloud, ssl.akkx.net, ssl.sdox.cc, ssl.standardcdn.net, ssl.lsh.buzz, ssl.appx.buzz, ssl.asiax.cloud, ssl.appsx.cloud) from where an “extensive amount” of its copyrighted works are being distributed without permission.